Flood Warnings

 No Flooding Watershed Conditions Statement Flood Watch Flood Warning

-For Wednesday December 4th, 2024, this notice is intended to inform the public and local municipalities of the condition of the Lake Erie Shoreline within the NPCA’s jurisdiction as it relates to the Niagara Peninsula and the eastern portion of Haldimand County.
+This notice is intended to advise the public and local municipalities of the potential for flooding within the NPCA’s jurisdiction as it relates to the Niagara Peninsula, the southeastern portion of the City of Hamilton and the eastern portion of Haldimand County.

 The NPCA will continue to monitor these conditions and will issue further messages as required.
 Information on the Flood Status in the watershed can be found on the NPCA’s website at: